Today we have a fascinating and somewhat scientific topic to discuss: how long to boil water in a microwave and on the stovetop.

 So, as you can see, there is a lot of value in knowing how long to heat water in a microwave or stovetop.

 What Is Boiling Water?

-Technically, water is “boiling” when it has reached a temperature of 100ºC (212ºF).
+Technically, water is “boiling” when it has reached its boiling point, which is a temperature of 100ºC (212ºF).
 So, no matter what the scenario is, that’s the temperature you should aim for.

 It also visually differs from steaming and simmering water.
 Steaming water simply, well, steams.
 The water barely moves and just gives off a ton of steam.
 Be careful, as steam is hotter than water and can cause some serious burns.

 Simmering water has just started moving.
-There are a couple of tiny bubbles, but nothing big and dramatic like when water is boiling.
+There are a couple of tiny bubbles, but nothing big and dramatic like when it boils.

-- Starting temperature of the water: if water is at room temperature, it will take less time to reach 100ºC (212ºF) than water from the freezer.
+If the water is already at a higher temperature, it will take less time to reach the boiling point.
+For instance, warm water boils faster, and tap water will boil faster than cold water from the refrigerator.